-- What information does IRN and QR code hold and why is it mandatory to have this information on your invoice.
+- What information IRN and QR codes hold and why this information is mandatory for inclusion on invoices.

 - E-way bill and e-invoicing format under GST with a detailed schema depicting the mandatory fields required for the generation of IRN, QR code, and E-way bill number.